Waste Disposal Information

 Q: Where can I dispose of drywall?

-Drywall is accepted at any of the RDCK landfills or transfer stations at the mixed waste fee.
+Non-asbestos containing drywall is accepted at any of the RDCK landfills or transfer stations.
 Both residential and commercial quantities are acceptable.

 Q: Where can I dispose of drywall containing asbestos?